ebcrowder/hugo_ebcrowder/content/blog/kvm-terraform.md

 ## Wrap up

 That is it!
 You now have a functioning set of VMs that can communicate across devices on your local network.

+At this point, you can set up the VMs to be a Kubernetes cluster, using a tool such as `k3sup` or `kubeadm`.